dru-r/ao3-dbh-analysis/docs/dbh-charaprominence.md

 ## Share of character tags from fics
 Dataset is my usual pool of 13k+ fics (I need to update this sometime!).<br>
 ### Preprocessing and assumptions
-I collated all the tags that fell under the Character category (61333 tags).
+I collated all the tags that fell under the AO3 character class (61333 tags).
 I had to do a fair bit of manual cleaning as usual due to misspellings/different ways to tag a character.<br><br>
 <b>Assumption:</b> Picking out dialogue lines from fic and <b>attributing it correctly to characters</b> is an extremely difficult task.
 So, I chose tags - I assumed that characters that are important or at the very least more than a one-liner would receive a tag.
 At the same time, I assumed that characters that are really just one-liner appearances (like “<i>He saw Nines walk across the room.” </i>with zero mention of Nines in the rest of the fic) would <i>not</i> get tagged. <br><br>
 Clearly this is not foolproof since everyone has different ideas of what constitutes a character that should be tagged, but it’s what I worked with (otherwise I would have to read and check every fic - and even then the final decision of 'was this character important enough to warrant a tag' is pretty subjective).
 Note:<br><br>
 1) Ambiguous tags like “<i>everyone</i>” were not assigned to any character.<br>